Michigan False Arrest Lawyer

-The False Arrest attorneys at Moss & Colella have the experience and legal knowledge to determine whether an arrest has been made lawfully, or not.
-Critical analysis of the facts, details and information known to a police officer – – or in some cases private security – – is paramount to evaluating a false arrest case.
+A Michigan False Arrest lawyer at Moss & Colella have the experience and legal knowledge to determine whether an arrest has been made lawfully, or not.
+Critical analysis of the facts, details, and information known to a police officer – – or in some cases private security – – is paramount to evaluating a false arrest case.
 Moreover, the development of facts during discovery proceedings is vital to successfully establishing a False Arrest case.

-If you believe that you have been falsely arrested, detained or incarcerated, call the attorneys at Moss & Colella at 1 (800) MUST-WIN and put them to work for you.
+If you believe that you have been falsely arrested, detained or incarcerated, call the Michigan false arrest attorneys at Moss & Colella at 1 (800) MUST-WIN and put them to work for you.